apnadkarni/blt/man/picture.rst

      Read the TGA file from *fileName*.

     **-info** *varName*
-     Sets the TCL variable *varName* with a list of metadata from the TGA data.  *VarName* is the name of a global TCL variable.
+     Specifies the name of TCL variable *varName* that will be set with a list of metadata from the TGA data examined.  *VarName* is the name of a global TCL variable.
 The list will contain key/value pairs.

   *imageName* **export tga** ?\ *switches* ... ?